dragoncoder047/dragoncoder047.github.io/aaaa/pages/index.md

 Title: dragoncoder047's homepage
 Save_as: index.html
 Status: hidden
-Modified: 2022-10-14
+Modified: 2022-11-2

 Hi, I guess.

 Just so you know who you are dealing with...
 I am a high school student.
 I enjoy programming in Javascript and Python as well as building robots and other mechanical things.

 I haven't done much yet, on Github or otherwise, but I have plenty of ideas.
-Some of them work out, others don't, and this site is partially the result.
+Some of them work out, plenty don't, and this site is partially the result.

 Below are some of the more notable ideas I have done, along with links to their description pages.
 I will note here that this list may, at times, be out of date.
 The best place to check is [my Github repositories list](https://github.com/dragoncoder047?tab=repositories) which includes everything and is sorted by when I last did something with it.

+## TEHSSL

+I want to be able to embed a scripting language on an Arduino so I don't have to use a C compiler on another computer to reprogram it.
+After a couple of false starts with Lisp and Tcl, I decided to write my own language.
+It's written in C, using glibc extensions, and hopefully (!!) it will actually fit on an Arduino with room to spare for other interface code.
+(Once I get it finished, that is.)
+Whether or not it works on an Arduino, I will prbably set TEHSSL up to be able to compile it as standalone and run it on a regular computer.
+Either way, the code is on GitHub: <https://github.com/dragoncoder047/tehssl>

+---

 ## Phoo